Jaycar-Electronics/WiFi-Relay-Controller/README.md

 Some important things to remember, when changing the code:

 - Always keep `Flash size` the same.
-If you change it, you will have to reupload both the code and the website.
+If you change it, you will have to re-upload both the code and the website.
 - When uploading, you must turn **dip-switch 7** to be **ON**.
 Then turn it _OFF_ when you want to interact with the Serial Monitor and the ESP.
 - If you change website code, you will have to use the data upload tool to copy it onto the flash, Still with the dip-switch 7 on.